Skip Ribbon Commands

 Prevent Child Deaths in Hot Cars Prevent Child Deaths in Hot Cars

-A child left in a hot car--or who gets into an unlocked vehicle unnoticed--can die of heat stroke very quickly.
+A child left in a hot car—or who gets into an unlocked vehicle unnoticed—can die of heat stroke very quickly.
 Dozens of U.S. children lose their lives this way each year.
 But these tragedies can be prevented.

-• When left in a hot car, a child's major organs begin to shut down when his temperature reaches 104 degrees Fahrenheit (F).
+A child's body heats up 3 to 5 times faster than an adult's does.
+When left in a hot car, a child's major organs begin to shut down when their temperature reaches 104 degrees Fahrenheit (F).
+A child can die when their temperature reaches 107 degrees F.

-• Heat stroke can happen when the outside temperature is as low as 57 degrees F.
+• Heatstroke can happen when the outside temperature is as low as 57 degrees F.

 • Because of climate change, we can expect more days to be hotter.
 Also, hotter days can happen throughout the year.

-• Always check the back seat and make sure all children are out of the car before locking it and walking away.
+1. Always check the back seat and make sure all children are out of the car before locking it and walking away.

-• Avoid distractions while driving, especially cell phone use.
+2. Avoid distractions while driving, especially cell phone use.

-• Be extra alert when there is a change in your routine, like when someone else is driving your child or you take a different route to work or child care.
+3. Be extra alert when there is a change in your routine, like when someone else is driving your child or you take a different route to work or child care.

-• Have your child care provider call if your child is more than 10 minutes late.
+4. Have your child care provider call if your child is more than 10 minutes late.

-• Make sure children do not have easy access to your car keys.
+8. Make sure children do not have easy access to your car keys.
 Store them out of a child's reach.

-• Keep rear fold-down seats closed to prevent a child from crawling into the trunk from inside the car.
+9. Keep rear fold-down seats closed to prevent a child from crawling into the trunk from inside the car.

-• Remind children that cars, especially car trunks, should not be used for games like hide-and-seek.
+10. Teach children that cars are not safe places to play.
+Remind them that cars, especially car trunks, should not be used for games like hide-and-seek.

-Take action if you see a child alone in a car
+What to do if you see a child alone in a car

+Take action.
 If you see an unattended child in a car and are concerned, you should immediately call 911.

 If the child is not responsive or is in pain, immediately: